SVGMath overview

 aria-label

-s) but not MathML by default, since the majority of users don't require such things.
+s) but not MathML by default, since the majority of browsers doesn't handle MathML yet, and this keeps the page smaller.
 (Try the demo page with a screen reader.) - Equation tags (numbering) successfully appear if

 \label{...}